Last Updated September 3, 2020

 Therefore, regardless of how you obtain your permanent resident status, you will need to undergo the process of naturalization to get US citizenship.

-While the process for obtaining US citizenship is quite straightforward, you must still meet US Customs and Immigration’s strict standards for becoming a US citizen.
-This section will therefore discuss the general requirements for becoming a US citizen and outline the basic steps in the naturalization process.
-At the end, it will address expedited routes to US citizenship through marriage or military service.
+While the process to obtain US citizenship is quite straightforward, you must still meet US Customs and Immigration’s strict standards for becoming a US citizen.

 General Requirements for US Citizenship